Sight · St. Pauli

 Cap San Diego

-The world's largest seaworthy museum cargo ship — a 159-metre general-cargo freighter.
+The world's largest seaworthy museum cargo ship - a 159-meter general-cargo freighter.

 Tours & tickets